PAIA-Playful-AI-Arena/MLGame3D/README.md

   - `manual`: Player is controlled manually via keyboard/gamepad
   - `hidden`: Player is hidden (not visible in the game)
   - Python file path: Player is controlled by an MLPlay instance loaded from the specified file
+- Result data:
+  - When using the `--result-output-file` option, result data will be saved to the specified CSV file
+  - Each episode's result data will be appended to the file with the episode column always appearing first
+  - If the file path doesn't end with '.csv', it will be automatically added

 ## Contributing